All Products

 BIGINT

-The number of pull_requests in a repository.
+The total number of pull requests for the repository.

 pr_creators